0xReki/0xreki.github.io/_posts/2021/2021-12-20-christianiry-in-current-society.md

 What does it mean?
 Let's start with forgiving people seek forgiveness, altruistic action, not excluding people because of their gender, their looks, their race, their religion, or their sexuality and meeting them with respect.
 This also includes not harassing people for being or thinking different.
-Those that act like this can be considered true Christians, regardless if they are baptized or even believe in God at all.
+Based on that principle, you can derive more… but that's not the core message.

 ## Looking West

-Looking at the Western world, I see rampant cooperate greed, bullying, sexism, transgyny, homogyny, racism, antisemitism, etc.
+Looking at the Western world, I see rampant cooperate greed, bullying, sexism, transmisia, homomisia, xenomisia, racism, antisemitism, etc.
-Things that just prove how much we are not swimming in Christianity.
+Things I don't associate with the principle of loving one's neighbour.
+Economic growth over human rights.
+Protecting economy over protecting lives.
+Rituals and empty words over actions.

 Especially bullying should not exist in any community claiming to Christian, our society should be above that.
-Instead, society turns a blind eye towards bullying and even actively joins in the bullying.
+Instead, society turns a blind eye towards bullying and even actively joins in the bullying, in racism, and other discrimination.
 Some might argue, those people are heathens, belonging to other non-Christian religions, or not real Christians.
 If they aren't Christians, we are not swimming in Christianity.